It sounds crazy.

 At the end of the day, anonymous surveys are kind of like putting a band-aid on a bullet wound.

-They’re better than nothing, but they’re a poor way to address deeper employee experience issues.
+They’re better than nothing, but it’s a poor way to address employee experience issues.

 Allow me to dig in a little further.

 In a nutshell, we conduct surveys anonymously so that employees feel more confident sharing negative feedback.